mherring11/note-taker/README.md

 ## Description

-An application that can be used to write, save, and delete notes using Node and Express, utilizing JSON for data storage.
-With an already completed front-end, my role was to build the back-end and connect it to the front-end, as stated below:
+An application that can be used to write, save, and delete notes using Node and Express.

     * The application frontend has already been created, it's your job to build the backend and connect the two.